Glossary of terms

 Evidence, typically deriving from an experiment or pilot project, which demonstrates that a design concept, business proposal, etc is feasible.

-Blockchain protocol that generates new blocks depending on how invested the user is in that particular protocol.
+A consensus mechanism which requires holders to stake a certain amount of the cryptocurrency in order to participate in the network and validate transactions, thereby, becoming validators.
+The blockchain protocol, therefore, generates new blocks depending on how invested the user is in that particular protocol.
 This means the rate of validation of transactions on the blockchain occurs according to how many coins the user holds.

 Blockchain protocol involving solving complex algorithms to confirm user transactions and produce new blocks to the blockchain.
 With PoW, miners compete against each other to confirm transactions on the network and get rewarded.